jcrivard/opencruise/README.md

 * Apple/IOS - downloading data to local device is not supported by Apple.
 Downloads are therefore limited to email.
 * Windows - no testing on this platform, but IE11+, Chrome, or Firefox should work.
+* Desktop/Laptop - should work in all modern web browsers on Windows, Linux, OSX, etc...

 ###Email Download:
 To download via email (Gmail), the account settings for the email will need to be changed to allow